Aloshi/kql-parser/README.md

 ```

 # TODO
+* Needs to support case insensitivity in keywords (this is a big one!)
 * Needs tests (!!!)
-* Needs to support case insensitivity in keywords!
+* Add a nicer way to print the parse tree
 * Move the CLI bit into something configurable so you can pull this project without installing click